richardbui467/work/Software Checker/README.txt

 Set-ExecutionPolicy -ExecutionPolicy Bypass

-This temporarily lifts the restrictions for powershell scripts.
+This lifts the restrictions for powershell scripts.
 Since this script is not digitally signed, the execution policy will prevent it from running.

-This script will also not function properly if the "Software_script" directory is not placed within the root of the C: drive.